RamuneNeptune/ModdingInSubnautica/README.md

  ![](https://snm.crd.co/assets/images/image01.jpg?v=e6c5ef0b)

  5. Launch the game to generate a `QMods` folder.
- 6. Place your `SMLHelper-SN.STABLE.zip` file into the newly generated `QMods` folder.
+ 6. Extract / Unzip `SMLHelper-SN.STABLE.zip` into the newly generated `QMods` folder.
- 7. Example
+ 7. That should create a `Modding Helper` folder inside `QMods`.
- 8. Example
+ 8. Delete the lefover zip files for `SMLHelper` & `QModManager`, and then you're ready to install mods to your `QMods` folder.
 <br></br>

 ---